Values and Ethics Code of the Department of Justice

-Similarly, any public servant who is subject to the Treasury Board's Policy on Conflict of Interest and Post-Employment but who is not subject to Part 7 of the PSEA, including casual and part-time workers, who wishes to engage in any political activity that could constitute a conflict of interest, is to report the proposed activity to the Deputy Minister via the office responsible for values and ethics.
+Similarly, any public servant who is subject to the Treasury Board’s Directive on Conflict of Interest but who is not subject to Part 7 of the PSEA, including casual and part-time workers, who wishes to engage in any political activity that could constitute a conflict of interest, is to report the proposed activity to the Deputy Minister via the office responsible for values and ethics.

 2.3 Gifts, hospitality and other benefits

-Public servants are expected to use their best judgment to avoid situations of real, apparent or potential conflict of interest by considering the following criteria on gifts, hospitality and other benefits and in keeping with the Values and Ethics Code for the Public Sector and the Policy on Conflict of Interest and Post-Employment, which are reflected in this Code.
+Public servants are expected to use their best judgment to avoid situations of real, apparent or potential conflict of interest by considering the following criteria on gifts, hospitality and other benefits and in keeping with the Values and Ethics Code for the Public Sector and the Directive on Conflict of Interest, which are reflected in this Code.

 Public servants are not to accept any gifts, hospitality or other benefits that may have a real, apparent or potential influence on their objectivity in carrying out their official duties and responsibilities or that may place them under obligation to the donor.
 This includes activities such as free or discounted admission to sporting and cultural events, travel or conferences.